purplesyringa/computercraft-programs/README.md

 - [A sound tool](sys/packages/phaseroll) that plays a sound that seemingly originates from somewhere other than the speaker.

-Since this requires quite a few computers on a large scale, we made tools to ease maintenance:
+To ease development, deployment, and maintenance on a large scale, we made a few tools:

 - [`rsh`](sys/packages/rsh), a remote shell that can connect to any computer that runs a corresponding server.
 - [`nfs`](sys/packages/nfs), a network file system to quickly deploy updates to multiple computers.
 - [`netboot`](sys/packages/netboot), a mechanism to boot computers via network from an `nfs` server, so that core components can be updated remotely.
 - [`svc`](sys/packages/svc), a service manager akin to systemd to automatically start programs on boot, depending on system configuration.
 - [`msh`](sys/packages/msh), an improved (multi)shell with support for non-advanced computers.
+- [`initrd`](initrd), which packs all the packages into a single file for easier installation.
-- ...and many more low-level modules.
+- ...and so on.

-This basically amounts to a full-blown operating system, and all the "actually" useful programs here, like the instant storage, assume that they're running under this OS.
-Don't worry, though -- we tried to make setup as straightforward as possible.
+This amounts to an operating system, if a rudimentary one, compared to typical ComputerCraft kernels: there's no security mechanisms or preemptive multitasking, because our goals don't require either.
+All the useful programs in this repository (like the instant storage) assume that they're running under this OS, and generally don't try to support pure-CraftOS installs.

+We tried to make setup as straightforward as possible, so if you're fine with using a custom OS, go ahead.
+(Caveat emptor: we don't guarantee stability re: upgrades.)
+Otherwise, you should be able to port most packages to pure CraftOS by hand: they are not minimized or obfuscated, and mostly just require changing `require` paths and inlining helper functions.

 ## Setting up